-The goal of the sustainable investments was to contribute to an environmental or social objective through equity investments in companies whose economic activities are deemed to make a positive contribution to an environmental or social objective, or alternatively in companies whose activity is aligned with the EU Taxonomy.
+The objective of the sustainable investments was to invest in companies whose economic activities are assessed to make a positive contribution to an environmental or social objective, or alternatively companies whose activities are aligned with the EU Taxonomy.
+The environmental objectives and the social objectives are defined on the basis of the Sustainable Development Goals of the 2030 Agenda.